pasekji/bi-eha/imgur-bug-bounty.md

 ```

 #### Impossible level security Command Injection
-In the impossible level, the challenge has been re-written, only to allow a very stricted input.
+In the impossible level, the challenge has been re-written, only to allow a very restricted input.
 If this doesn't match and doesn't produce a certain result, it will not be allowed to execute.
-Rather than "black listing" filtering (allowing any input and removing unwanted), this uses "white listing" (only allow certain values).
+Rather than "blacklisting" filtering (allowing any input and removing unwanted), this uses "whitelisting" (only allow certain values).

 ##### Impossible level security Command Injection vulnerable application
 ```php